byn3/holbertonschool-zero_day/0x01-emacs/README.md

 **What is the difference between a terminal and a shell?**
 *Shell processes commands and returns output.
 Terminals run shell programs.*

+What is Emacs
+Who is Richard Stallman
+The basic Emacs commands
+Opening and saving files
+What is a buffer and how to switch from one to the other Using the mark and the point to set the region
+Cutting and pasting lines and regions
+Searching forward and backward
+Invoking commands by name
+Undo
+Cancelling half-entered commands
+Quitting

+If installing Emacs is encoutering any issues, $ sudo apt-get update
+$ sudo apt-get upgrade
+$ sudo apt-get install emacs

 **What is the shell prompt?**
 *It is where the user types commands.
 The shell prompt is also known as the command line.
 On Vim it is when you type colon (:).*